webmasterdevlin/react-ts-course-2023/README.md

 - create a layout template for the pages and put it in the ./src/views/MainLayout.tsx
 - run the application to see if it works

-## Set up React Testing Library

-- create ./src/test-utils/testing-library-util.tsx that will be a copy of the root component

 ## Model/Schema

 - create ./src/models/todoType.ts or ./src/models/todoModel.ts